Sheld5/Racetrack_v2/README.md

 ## AI implementation

-Follow these steps to implement your own AI into the game:
+To implement your own AI to the game follow these steps:

 - Add the .java file of your AI (implementing DriverAI.java) to the /ai directory.